Rishit-dagli/Transformer-in-Transformer/README.md

 An Implementation of the [Transformer in Transformer](https://arxiv.org/abs/2103.00112) paper by Han et al. for image classification, attention inside local patches.
-**Transformer in Transformers** uses pixel level attention paired with patch level attention for image classification, in TensorFlow.
+**Transformer in Transformer** uses pixel level attention paired with patch level attention for image classification, in TensorFlow.

 ![](media/tnt.PNG)